 CanVis is a visualization program used to "see" potential impacts from coastal development or sea level rise.
 Users can download background pictures and insert the objects (hotel, house, marina, or other objects) of their choosing.
 The software is used by municipalities to brainstorm new ideas and policies, undertake project planning, and make presentations.
-Training and live technical assistance are available for this tool.

 - Incorporates docks, buildings, rising waters, and other objects into user photographs to see potential scenarios

 - Allows users to quickly brainstorm "what if" scenarios with this easy-to-use tool

 - Requires minimal computer knowledge and is easy to use

 Conveying the Visual Impacts of Small Docks and Piers in Massachusetts

 CanVis was used to illustrate the visual impacts of docks and piers on ponds.

 Revealing the Effects of High-Rise Condominiums on Water Views in Pennsylvania

 CanVis was used to illustrate the visual impact of high-rise condominium developments on scenic water vistas.

 Illustrating the Aesthetic Impacts of Offshore Wind Turbines in Lake Erie